AI Use Cases/Construction

 The AI Solution

-Revenue Institute builds a purpose-built AI intelligence layer that ingests live data from Procore, Sage 300, Primavera P6, Bluebeam, Viewpoint Vista, and Trimble in real time, then applies construction-domain language models trained on 10+ years of project data, AIA standards, OSHA compliance frameworks, and prevailing wage regulations.
+Revenue Institute builds a purpose-built AI intelligence layer that ingests live data from Procore, Sage 300, Primavera P6, Bluebeam, Viewpoint Vista, and Trimble in real time, then applies construction-domain AI models built around AIA standards, OSHA compliance frameworks, and prevailing wage regulations.
 The system doesn't just aggregate - it contextualizes.
 It understands that a submittal marked "pending architect review" in Bluebeam is a schedule risk if the critical path shows only 5 days of float.
 It recognizes when labor productivity per square foot is declining and correlates that to subcontractor staffing changes visible in Procore timesheets.
 It flags when change orders are accumulating on a single trade, signaling potential scope creep or estimating weakness.

 Automated Workflow Execution